arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 ### Final Quality Validation

 Before using the annotated data to train a model, or publishing the dataset for reuse, it needs to be validated for quality.
 There should be a final Inter Annotator Agreement score using the chosen method (Cohen's kappa, Fleis kappa, or Krippendorff's alpha, or F1 score).
 For a high degree of accuracy, a multi-metric approach can be used, with both a kappa score and F1 score.
-Gold standard annotations have a kappa score of 0.8 and a F1 score of 0.85, but this guideline is dependent on the complexity of the task, clinical requirements, and precedents.
+Gold-standard annotations have a kappa score of 0.8 and a F1 score of 0.85, but this guideline is dependent on the complexity of the task, clinical requirements, and precedents.

 A final quality audit should be performed, where a senior expert or the PI for the study reviews a random sample of the annotations and confirms they are correct.
 There should also be a review of any potential bias in the annotations, with a final explanation of the potential bias.